idris-lang/Idris-dev/docs/proofs/generatingData.rst

 .. list-table::

-   * - This type is now availible to us as if we had compiled it in the usual way:
+   * - This type is now available to us as if we had compiled it in the usual way:
      - .. code-block:: idris

          λΠ> :printdef Two